-A: The safety and security of COSMOS students is the priority of all COSMOS faculty and staff.
-Students are responsible for their own conduct with administrative, instructional, and residential staff working together to provide supervision and appropriate guidelines.
-Students will meet with their RA on a daily basis allowing for strong connections and an opportunity to address concerns.
-The Student Handbook addresses these issues in more depth and can be used as a guideline on whether a student is capable of following these policies away from home.
+A: The safety and security of COSMOS students are the priority of all COSMOS faculty and staff.
+Students are responsible for their conduct, with administrative, instructional, and residential staff working together to provide supervision and appropriate guidelines.
+Students will meet with their RA daily, allowing for solid connections and an opportunity to address concerns.
+The Student Handbook addresses these issues in more depth and can be used as a guideline on whether a student can follow these policies away from home.

 Some safety policies include: